GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/README.md

 ##### 2. Attach Visual Studio to process
 Press menu Debug -> Attach to Process... or use hotkey`Ctrl+Alt+P`.
 In opened window choose Blender process, now you connected and allowed to debug.
 Also use build-in Python debugger in realtime.
-Turn on with Debug -> Windows -> Python Debug Interactive.
+Turn on with `Debug -> Windows -> Python Debug Interactive.

 #### Blender
- It's easiest to [build Blender](https://wiki.blender.org/wiki/Building_Blender/Windows) in Release or RelWithDebInfo and add `#pragma optimize( "", off )`.
+ The easiest way to [build Blender](https://wiki.blender.org/wiki/Building_Blender/Windows) in Release or RelWithDebInfo and add `#pragma optimize( "", off )`.

 #### PyCharm
 ```python